1885 Iron Mountain Railway Map of Arkansas Land Grants For Sale

 Accompanying Documents

 This particular map is accompanied by a letter from Mr. S. L. Kay to a Mr. E. F. Hanson concerning purchasing land for 'colonization'.
 Mr. Kay proposed a 1360-acre tract two miles from Redfield, Arkansas, on the Iron Mountain main line.
 He included a small map of the proposed land, which is also present.
-In his letter, Mr. Kay proposed Mr. Hanson purchase the land at a wholesale rate and even offered pricing.
+In his letter, Mr. Kay proposed that Mr. Hanson purchase the land at a wholesale rate and even offered pricing.

 The St. Louis, Iron Mountain, and Southern Railway

 Frequently referred to simply as the Iron Mountain Railway, the St. Louis, Iron Mountain, and Southern Railway operated in Missouri and Arkansas from 1874 until 1917.
-The railroad connected St. Louis, Missouri, and Texarkana, Arkansas, and was originally established to transport iron ore from Iron Mountain, Missouri to St. Louis.
+The railroad connected St. Louis, Missouri, and Texarkana, Arkansas, and was originally established to transport iron ore from Iron Mountain, Missouri, to St. Louis.
 Jay Gould bought the railroad in 1883.
 The Iron Mountain ceased to exist as an independent railroad after it was merged into the Missouri Pacific Railroad on May 12, 1917.
 The Iron Mountain Railway was robbed twice.
-First on January 31, 1874 by the James-Younger Gang at Gad's Hill, Missouri, and then on November 3, 1893 by the 'One-Time Train Robbery Gang' at Olyphant, Arkansas.
+First on January 31, 1874, by the James-Younger Gang at Gad's Hill, Missouri, and then on November 3, 1893, by the 'One-Time Train Robbery Gang' at Olyphant, Arkansas.

 Railroad Land Grants

-In the mid- to late-19th century, both the Federal government and state governments encouraged railroad construction by offering land grants to railroad companies.
+In the mid to late 19th century, both the Federal government and state governments encouraged railroad construction by offering land grants to railroad companies.
 Nearly all land in the western United States was surveyed into one square mile sections.
-Every other section, on either side of the proposed railroad route, was granted to the railroad.
+Every other section on either side of the proposed railroad route was granted to the railroad.
 This checkerboard pattern extended twenty miles on either side of the route.
 Then, railroads opened land offices and advertised extensively to sell land at an enormous profit.

 Publication History and Census